Best Behavioral Management Tips for New Teachers

 by Brad Melsby – May 27, 2024

-The point is that education is a profession with a steep learning curve.
+The point is that teaching has a steep learning curve.
 New teachers make mistakes.
-Unless you’re a unicorn, you WILL struggle — at least a little — with classroom management.
-Your goal should be to reduce the amount of time and the severity of that struggle and skip to the part where you feel in control of your class.
+Unless you’re a unicorn, you WILL struggle – at least a little – with classroom management.
+Your goal shouldn’t be perfection.
+Your goal should be a slow and steady improvement.

-You’re probably swimming in “tips and tricks” as a new teacher.
-Keep in mind that classroom management is full of nuance — ideas that work for a specific teacher, grade level, school, etc. may not work elsewhere.
+Keep in mind that classroom management is full of nuance – ideas that work for a specific teacher, grade level, school, etc., may not work elsewhere.

 For simplicity, we’ve organized our best behavioral management tips into three categories: